State of the University Address - Founders’ Day 2008

 We also remain strongly committed to sustainability.
-We installed many new recycling bins across campus; we have more hybrid vehicles for faculty and staff travel; Physical Plant staff continue to replace lighting with efficient fixtures; and we use chemical-free alternatives to treat Lake Ruth and to melt ice during the winter.
+We installed many new recycling bins across campus; we have more hybrid vehicles for faculty and staff travel; Facilities Management staff continue to replace lighting with efficient fixtures; and we use chemical-free alternatives to treat Lake Ruth and to melt ice during the winter.

 One of the most visible sustainability projects is our new Multicultural Center, which utilizes a geothermal heating and cooling system and recyclable construction materials.
 Its grass roof has a 40-year life span, compared to a traditional 20-year roof.